maziac/DeZog/design/DeZogProtocol.md

 Note:
 - ROM0 = 254
 - ROM1 = 255
-On real HW this is the same, OXFE and OxFF will both be interpreted as 0xFF.
+On real HW this is the same, 0xFE and 0xFF will both be interpreted as 0xFF.

 Response: